krosti/learn-nodejs/pages/node/repl-cli.md

 ### REPL Environment

-The NodeJS or node come bundled with REPL environment.
+The Node.js or node come bundled with REPL environment.
 Each part of the REPL environment has a specific work.

 * Read: It reads user's input; parse the input into JavaScript data-structure and stores in memory.
 * Eval: It takes and evaluates the data structure.